Randomname653/language-fixer/README.md

 - **OpenAI Whisper** for AI-powered language detection
 - **Sonarr/Radarr** for media library management integration
 - **MKVToolNix** for efficient metadata editing
+- **The countless "almost-perfect" tools** that inspired the creation of something better

 ---

-**⭐ If this tool helps organize your media library, please consider starring the repository!**
+**⭐ If this tool finally gives you the media organization you've been searching for, please consider starring the repository!**